ark-aces/aces-guides/aces-marketplace-setup.md

 your own postfix server.

 We recommend using [MailGun](https://www.mailgun.com) since it is easy to set up and is free up to 10k emails per month.
+Note: You must add test email address to the MailGun sandbox whitelist to receive emails prior to activating your account.
+Once your MailGun account is activated, you can send up to 10k emails per month for free.

 Use your SMTP credentials supplied by email delivery provider in the `application.yml` configuration below.